Green0318/g.solana-pro/README.md

 Once you have the project deployed and the environment variables set you can interact with it using the CLI.

 ## CLI
+I have added the CLI scripts to the scripts section in `package.json` making it more convenient to run.
 ### Upload Track
 Uploads a given CID to Solana.
 Additionaly we can have the utility upload a track to IPFS, and persist the CID to solana.
 If `--cid` argument is passed then the CID is used.
 We can instead pass a `--path` argument to upload to IPFS and persist the path.
 Do make a note of the track key since we will be using this to get the track.